 Located just behind the city walls is Dubrovnik’s famous Cable Car that runs to the top of Srđ Hill.
 The journey takes about five minutes to get to the top, where you will enjoy breathtaking views of Old Town and the nearby islands.

 After Mount Srđ we are heading to Lapad – a neighborhood about three kilometers outside of Old Town with a beautiful bay, great beaches, and a promenade full of coffee bars, gelato shops and restaurants.
-Head over to to cap off the day with a cocktail or glass of champagne.
+Head over to Cave Bar More to cap off the day with a cocktail or glass of champagne.

 Day 3: Split